dmbdesignpdx/grouped-svg-sprite/home.md

 ...
 ```

-Then, add a link to your main css before the `<svg>`:
+Then, add a link to your main CSS before the `<svg>`:

 ```xml
 <?xml-stylesheet type="text/css" href="your.css"?>
 <svg>...</svg>
 ```

-It's important to note that when you want to manipulate and interact with the icon, in your linked css you will use the ID of the group, **not** the ID of the object in the HTML (you'll see what I'm talking about next).
+It's important to note that when you want to manipulate and interact with the icon, in your linked CSS you will use the ID of the group, **not** the ID of the object in the HTML (you'll see what I'm talking about next).

 ## The HTML

 The html is pretty simple as well; it's just a matter of correctly naming the ID of the object that is associated with the ID of the group you want to show.

-First, setup your objects to have their `data` attribute pointing to the external svg file:
+First, setup your objects to have their `data` attribute pointing to the external SVG file:

 ```html
 <object type="image/svg+xml" data="sprite.svg">...</object>